 What are the laws in your country?
 Are you already well-versed in data protection because of the nature of your company?
 Then maybe a chatbot is no big deal.
 But if not, i-Sight has a brief overview of each country’s legislation.

-Do you have the patience?
+Do you have the time and patience?

 Implementing a chatbot means asking for your customer’s patience as well.
 There’s no guarantee that they’ll be forgiving of a bad support experience, especially if they’re used to receiving high quality service.

 A chatbot may also not be worth losing customers for, especially if your company is still growing.

 If you need a chatbot, try this no-code software